 The price of SMCs is determined by market forces such as supply and demand.

-• emissions are below its baseline in a particular financial year
+- baseline in a particular financial year

-• emissions are below its extended baseline at the end of a multi-year monitoring period (MYMP).
+- extended baseline at the end of a multi-year monitoring period (MYMP).

 Applying for SMCs

-We may revoke SMCs issued:
+We may revoke SMCs issued as a result of:

-• on false or misleading information
+- false or misleading information

-Complete the SMC issuance application in Online Services
+Complete the SMC issuance application in Online Services.

 Find out more in our SMC issuance and carbon unit surrender guideline.